Where to Stay in Tokyo, Japan: 8 Best Areas & Hotels

 - Upmarket area with great shopping, dining, and luxury hotels

-- Well connected with subway lines
+- Well-connected with subway lines

 - Tokyo Station means the area is an ideal base for day trips